 Click here for the full article from Deise Purcell, SFA

-The Specialty Food Association’s Trendspotter panel walked the Winter Fancy Food Show, armed with their professional expertise and earlier predictions for the Top 2020 food trends, to select eight notable specialty food and beverage Show trends.
+The Specialty Food Association’s Trendspotter panel walked the Winter Fancy Food Show, armed with their professional expertise and earlier predictions for the , to select eight notable specialty food and beverage Show trends.

-Here are the panel’s picks for the top trends of the Winter Show.
-Go here for product examples of each trend.
+Here are the panel’s picks for the top trends of the Winter Show. .

 Regional Cuisines of Asia.
 Sauces, seasonings, instant noodles, and snacks reflecting the foods and ingredients of Asia’s varied regions were in the spotlight at the Winter Show.